-15.15 Bi-Weekly Pay Period
+15.14 Bi-Weekly Pay Period

-The City and the Union agree to move to bi-weekly pay as soon as it is administratively possible within the City.
+The City and the Association agree to move to bi-weekly pay as soon as it is administratively possible within the City.
 The parties understand that this may not be administratively possible until the City implements a new payroll system.

-15.16 One Time Payment
+15.15 One Time Payment

-The City will make a one-time (non-pensionable) payment in the amount of four hundred and fifty dollars (\$450.00), subject to applicable withholdings, to Water Supervisory Unit members employed by the city upon adoption of this agreement by City Council.
+Effective May 1, 2024, the City will make a one-time payment in the amount of five thousand dollars (\$5,000.00), subject to applicable withholdings, to Operations and Maintenance unit members employed by the City upon adoption of this agreement by City Council.
 Payment will be processed and paid as soon as administratively possible following adoption of this agreement by the City Council.